CONTACT

 Sarah is a filmmaker who lives in Jefferson County.
 She is currently a film producer for the National Park Service.
 She previously ran a design studio focused on educational and non-profit organizations and taught at a local university.
 She was a Center for Environmental Filmmaking scholar and has an MFA in Film and Electronic Media from American University.
 When not on a film shoot, Sarah has assisted with ACFF’s Conservation Filmmaker Workshop.
 Sarah grew up on a farm in Virginia and enjoys paddling and climbing.

-Hilary’s professional background includes nonprofit development, community outreach and public education.
+Hilary joined ACFF as festival operations manager in early 2015 and has seen the organization through inspiring years of growth.
+Her professional background prior to ACFF includes nonprofit development, community outreach and public education.
 Her work has led her to serve young students, adults with a disability, and seniors.
 A lifelong interest in environmental and cultural conservation began on a small farm in the West Virginia hills.
 She later earned a bachelor’s degree in Education at WVU.
-Always engaged in community activism and continuing education, Hilary has served on the Shepherdstown Public Library Board, the PTO and volunteers at local schools.
+Always engaged in community activism and continuing education, Hilary has served on the Shepherdstown Public Library Board, the PTO and volunteered at local schools.